 - Cars, boats, planes and other vehicles

-As life changes, it is also best to revisit your will periodically or upon certain major life events to ensure that your will still reflects your desires.
-Last, but not least, the best of wills won't be any good if nobody knows how to find it.
+As life changes, it is also best to revisit your last will periodically or upon certain major life events.
+Revisiting this document helps to ensure that your will still reflects your desires.
+Last but not least, the best of wills won't be any good if nobody knows how to find it.
 Make sure your family members and your executor know where your will is kept.